hackoregon/disaster-resilience-backend/README.md

 1. `cp env.sample .env` in the root of the repo (this file is already in the .gitignore, so you should not have to worry about it being checked into github)

-2. Edit your `.env` file and change the `DEVELOPMENT_` variables to appropriate values for your project - feel free to ignore the `STAGING_` variables for the moment:
+2. Edit your `.env` file and change the `DEVELOPMENT_` variables to appropriate values for your project - feel free to ignore the `PRODUCTION_` variables for the moment:

 ```
 PROJECT_NAME=<What you want to name the project> # MUST BE A DOCKER PROJECT NAME COMPLIANT NAME